diodechain/website/_posts/2022-10-28-free-slack-alternative.md

 # What Features are Important in a Free Slack Alternative?

 Chat has become an indispensable tool for work and personal communications.
-Some key features that make or break a chat application are simple!
+Some key features that make or break a team chat application are simple!

 Let’s dig in.